Stonesjtu/go-docker/README.md

 * iScheduler plugins look at pending jobs and basically reorder them according to their scheduling strategy.
 * iExecutor execute the job and checks its status
 * iAuth is used by the web interface, to authenticate a user (ldap bind for example), get some user information (uidnumber, home directory...) and ACLs (which volumes can be mounted for this user request for example).
+* iWatcher checks, once a job is running if it should continue or be killed, ...

 Base classes are documented here: http://go-docker.readthedocs.org/en/latest/